John-Abbott-College/SN1-Notes/Notes/09_1_turtle_graphics.md

 #### Turn the Turtle:

+You can turn the turtle, relative to the direction it is currently facing, using:

 - **`right(angle)`**: Turns the turtle clockwise by the specified angle (in degrees!).
 - **`left(angle)`**: Turns the turtle counterclockwise by the specified angle (in degrees!).